sustainable-fsa/fsa-lfp-counties/README.md

-The data in this repository were acquired via FOIA request **2025-FSA-08431-F** by R. Kyle Bocinsky (Montana Climate Office) and fulfilled on August 4, 2025.
+The data in this repository were acquired via FOIA request **2025-FSA-08431-F** by R. Kyle Bocinsky (Montana Climate Office) and fulfilled on September 8, 2025.
 The FOIA response, including the original Esri file geodatabase, is archived in the [`foia`](./foia) directory.

 ## FOIA Final Response